Popog/beagle-rs/README.md

 A basic linear algebra library for computer graphics.

-Beagle is mostly inspired by GLSL (however Beagle is row-major) and attempts to recreate the majority its functionality in Rust.
+Beagle is mostly inspired by GLSL (however Beagle is row-major) and attempts to recreate the majority of its functionality in Rust.